ravirajsinh45/Crop_and_weed_detection/README.md

    * After that open [performing_detection_with_pytorch.ipynb](https://github.com/ravirajsinh45/Crop_and_weed_detection/blob/master/performing_detection/pytorch/performing_detection_with_pytorch.ipynb) and follow alonge.
 After this you will able to detect crop and weed from images.
 Explore images from [images](https://github.com/ravirajsinh45/Crop_and_weed_detection/blob/master/performing_detection/data/images) folder.
-Cheers:)

-## Using OpenCV:-
+### Using OpenCV:-

+  * This easy compare to pytorch implementation and for this you don't need pytorch.

+  * if you have opencv library already installed (opencv included in requirements.txt), skip this step else run below code
+    ```
+    pip install opencv-python
+    ```

+  * open [detection_with_opencv.ipynb](https://github.com/ravirajsinh45/Crop_and_weed_detection/blob/master/performing_detection/opencv/detection_with_opencv.ipynb) and just run cell.
+Play with parameters and [images](https://github.com/ravirajsinh45/Crop_and_weed_detection/blob/master/performing_detection/data/images). cheers....!

  # Thank You:)